J. E. B. Seely, 1st Baron Mottistone: Marriages and descendants

 Seely's grandson Brough Scott, who presented horseracing television programmes, wrote a biography of Seely, Galloper Jack (2003).

 Seely was a maternal great-great-grandfather of theatre director Sophie Hunter.

-The present Conservative MP for the Isle of Wight, Bob Seely, is his great-great nephew.
+His great-great nephew Bob Seely sat as the Conservative MP for the Isle of Wight between 2017 and 2024.

 In popular culture

 According to the Sir Alfred Munnings Art Museum (Alfred Munnings was a former president of the Royal Academy of Arts and famous horse painter) "Without doubt his most important painting was that of General J. E. B. Seely (later Lord Mottistone) on his charger Warrior which led to his commission to paint the Earl of Athlone, brother of Queen Mary."

 Jack Seely was featured in the HBO film Into the Storm in 2009.
 At the end of the film Churchill reads a sympathetic post-election note from his old friend Jack Seely: "I feel our world slipping away."
 Churchill thinks back: "I met him in South Africa, riding across the veldt.
 He was Col. Seely then.
 I saw him at the head of a column of British cavalry, riding twenty yards in front, on a black horse.
 I thought of him as the very symbol of British Imperial power."
 The Testimony Films 2012 documentary War Horse: The Real Story contained extensive discussion of the First World War service of Seely and his widely revered horse, Warrior.
 Warrior was adopted as his formation's mascot and had a reputation for bravery under fire.
 Warrior survived the war, dying in 1941 at the age of 33.
 In September 2014, the horse was posthumously awarded an honorary PDSA Dickin Medal for bravery.